Keftenk/ClassicBalanceDruid/README.md

 # <a href id="#About"></a>About

 This project was developed not out of the desire to play the Moonkin myself, but to justifiably refute accusations within the community as to how Balance Druid performs in a raid environment and if there was any validity to the claims players would make or if everything was hearsay.
 I went in with a unbiased opinion of the specs performance and detailed the process backed by mathematics.
-The entire process of the project undeniably has left me tilted and crazed, but I can say with enough assurance that I can speak to the Balance Druid better than most.
+I can say with enough assurance that I can speak to the Balance Druid better than most.
 I hope you all can appreciate and enjoy the resource.

+Balance Druid's stereotype which has carried through to today has been the notion that they run out of mana exceedingly fast, being coined "OOMkin".
+This is a verifiably false statement with the capability of being able to last nearly 5-minutes in the current state of the game.
+In hindsight Smite Priest, Shadow Priest, as well as Elemental Shaman have more mana management opportunities.

+Moonkin as well as the Druid talent tree revamp came very late in the progression of Vanilla.
+The understanding and knowledge of the specialization couldn't be fully realized even partially through the evolution of the game due to these changes.
+In tandem with a bottom tier played class made for stand out research and data building incredibly sparse and inconsistent.

   ---